likeich/quran.sh/_issues/trinity.md

 layout: issues
 title: "Misunderstanding the Trinity"
 description: "The Quran describes the Trinity as Allah, Jesus, and Mary, which is not the Christian belief."
+refutation: "The Quran describes the Trinity as Allah, Jesus, and Mary three times in the Quran since Allah had no idea what the Trinity actually was.
+There is no evidence in the Quran or Ahadith that Mohammed ever described the Trinity correctly either.
+It is understandable that Muslims struggle to understand the Trinity today, as their prophet and god definitely did not."
 youtube_links: ["https://www.youtube.com/embed/s5n3zUssn98?si=lDi75-gMyM2IJbxZ", "https://www.youtube.com/embed/e1yBMFWmVHQ?si=be81kx-6locvbzHs", "https://www.youtube.com/embed/X50WqTyFcfo?si=os9IGvHk9xs7lbF5"]
 related_links: |
   - [CARM - Did the author of the Quran understand the Trinity?](https://carm.org/islam/did-the-author-of-the-quran-understand-the-trinity/)